bitsofbits/kaggle_grasp_and_lift_eeg_detection/code/SUBMISSION_INFO.md

 creation step will also be skipped.
 If all nets are being rerun from scratch, this may take several days, depending on your hardware.

-4. Run `python submission.py ensemble`.
+4. Run `python submission.py -r ensemble`.
 This will comput a weighted average of all of the nets created in step 3 using the weighting scheme we used in our best submission.
 The results will be written to `submission_dir` with the name *ensemble.csv*.